The Budget Travel Guide to Batangas, Philippines

 • If you wish to spend the night in the city, find a hotel in Lipa or Batangas City.

-• If you crave for an overnight stay at a resort by the beach, pick one in San Juan, Lobo, Calatagan, Nasugbu, or Lian.
+• If you crave an overnight stay at a resort by the beach, pick one in San Juan, Lobo, Calatagan, Nasugbu, or Lian.
 You might also consider one of the resorts in Anilao, Mabini.

 • If you want to feel like traveling in time and experiencing how it feels to live in the Spanish era, there’s a hotel in Taal, smack in the center of the town proper just beside the town plaza, called Casa Punzalan Hotel that can give you just that.